cianaellington-data/homelessness-analysis/README.md

 ---

 ## Project Overview
-This project analyzes homelessness data from the Merit America Exploration Project dataset (2018) This analysis focuses on three key areas: unaccompanied homeless youth under 18, overall homelessness by state, and locations with low unsheltered populations.
+This project analyzes homelessness data from the Merit America Exploration Project dataset (2018).
+This analysis focuses on three key areas: unaccompanied homeless youth under 18, overall homelessness by state, and locations with low unsheltered populations.
 Together, these analyses help illustrate where homelessness challenges are most concentrated and where support systems are working effectively.

 ---

 ## Data Sources
 - **Dataset:** `merit-america-data-project-ce.Exploration_Project.homelessness` (BigQuery)
-- **Years included:** 2018
+- **Year included:** 2018

 ---